tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 <captioned-image img-file="img/wikipedia.svg" img-width="25"></captioned-image>

+???
+Wikipedia is a free, multilingual open-collaborative online encyclopedia

+created and maintained by a community of volunteer editors using

+a wiki-based editing system.

+It is one of the 15 most popular websites as ranked by Alexa, as of January 2021.

 ---
 ## Digital commons: Linux

 <captioned-image img-file="img/tux.svg" img-width="20"></captioned-image>

+???
+The Linux kernel is a free and open-source operating system kernel.

+Linux is deployed on a wide variety of computing systems, such as embedded devices,

+mobile devices (including its use in the Android operating system),

+personal computers, servers, mainframes, and supercomputers.

 ---
 ## Digital commons: Creative Commons

 <captioned-image img-file="img/cc-logo.svg" img-width="50" white-bg="true"></captioned-image>

+???
+Creative Commons (CC) is an American non-profit organization and international network

+devoted to educational access and expanding the range of creative works

+available for others to build upon legally and to share.[

 ---